 For any round of any cartridge type, you want to see a flat trajectory with minimal bullet drop.
 Before we look at the short and long-range trajectories of these two cartridges, we wanted to take a broad outlook at the trajectory of only two rounds.
 We selected a round from each cartridge that are from the same manufacturer, have the same bullet design, are of similar bullet weights, and have similar ballistic coefficients (Graph 5).

-From this graph, we see that there is no noticeable difference between the two rounds to the 200-yard mark.
+We can see in this graph that there is no noticeable difference between the two rounds to the 200-yard mark.
 From the 200 to 400-yard mark we see the .270 round show a flatter trajectory though even here, there are only 5 inches of difference at its greatest margin.

 The short-range trajectory is always important to look at.
 Especially when it is coming from a hunting perspective where a lot of shots are taken at 300 yards or less.